 The OCCRP has completely revealed its stance on Azerbaijan after releasing its latest “investigation,” which is abundant with biased and fabricated information.
 Numerous responses in the media have countered this organization’s groundless publications, filled with allegations of “corruption,” “money laundering,” and other false claims.
 However, there has been no extensive investigation on OCCRP’s origins, destructive and blackmailing activities, and the true motives behind its operations.
-For this reason, we have decided to release our own month-long investigation.

 Reasons behind Mega-Leak Projects